k1kolev/info/features/ui-ux-features/presence.md

 There are many reasons why team members may be unavailable to respond at the time you seek their attention.

-Attending meetings, chasing deadlines, being on the go - professionals are always shifting between tasks and balancing multiple priorities, making real-time availability tracking more essential than ever.
+Attending meetings, chasing deadlines, being on the go - professionals are always shifting between tasks and balancing multiple priorities, making effective and streamlined communication more essential than ever.

-we must make sure the people we're trying to connect to and collaborate must be available to respond to us.
+We must make sure the people we're trying to connect to are available to respond to us.

+**Presence** in @@name web client helps you make sure your availability matches this of your team members.

+## Implementation of Presence in @@name

 Availability for communication and sharing work is a hugely important aspect in todays business.

-@@name implements the Presence feature in its web client to help you make sure your availability matches this of your team members.

-## Implementation of Presence in @@name

 The web platform @@name tracks every team member's presence status to show their availability for communication and collaboration.